 - create high-quality content that you would like to share;

-- give users the possibility of sharing their achievements inside an app through social media.
-It can be especially important in games (for example, winning at some level), fitness trackers (covering long distances), training applications (learning 5,000 foreign words).
+- give users the possibility of sharing their achievements inside the app through social media.
+It can be extremly important in games (for example, winning at some level), fitness trackers (covering long distances), training applications (learning 5,000 foreign words).

-During this cycle, a user installs an app, gets a positive experience from using it, tells about it to their friends, and then some of them install this app.
+During this cycle, a user installs an app, gets a positive experience from using it, tells their friends about it, and then some of them install this app.
 All this takes time, slowing the product growth.

 Now let’s go back to the formula that we used for the calculation at the very beginning.
 It included such parameters as sent invitations and conversion from such an invitation per installation.

 It’s impossible to trace these actions, as well as their conversion.
-Therefore, this formula is limited and most likely you won’t get a precisely accurate calculation of virality by using it.
+Therefore, this formula is limited and most likely it won’t get you a precisely accurate calculation of virality.

 There are some more calculation options:

 k-factor = (Installs — Paid installs) / Paid installs

 In this case, we calculate the number of players invited by paid users.
 However, if all the app users, not only those acquired by money, share information about the app, we can change the denominator to take this detail into account.